Time Transcending Clocks

 Website link | Discord link

-NOTICE: This is not for the lighthearted incremental player.
+NOTICE: This is a fairly old and messy creation and not for the lighthearted incremental player.
 Be prepared to see a variety of weird progression chains, and know there's a lot of reading involved!
 (It has the resource-management and micro-management tags for a reason.)

 A game all about building clocks and eventually conquering the multiverse.
 Discover the wonders of time travel, phoenixes, 2D dungeon gameplay, and exotic apples in this wacky and complex idle game.
 (An autoclicker is included.)